soft-coded/protag/README.md

   * ExpressJS
   * MySQL database

+I have kept the backend incredibly simple because frankly I was getting kind of bored with this project and wanted to work on something else.
+But that does not mean I cannot make complex backends.

  ## Preview
  Preview is available [here on netlify.](https://screactecom.netlify.app/) This website is preview of just the frontend and is not connected to the backend.